-- (1) The dollar value realized reflects the difference between the closing price of the Common Stock on the date of exercise and the stock option exercise price. - (2) The dollar value realized reflects the market value of the vested shares based on the closing price of the Common Stock on the vesting date or the next succeeding business day.
+- (1) The dollar value realized reflects the difference between the closing price of the AFG common stock on the date of exercise and the stock option exercise price. - (2) The dollar value realized reflects the market value of the vested shares based on the closing price of the AFG common stock on the vesting date or, if not a business day, the next succeeding business day.